 - Leadership is not an act or set of acts, it is a process.

-- Leadership is not just influence, yet it involves influencing others through the leadership.
+- Leadership is not just influencing, yet it involves influencing others through leadership.
 While between the leader and followers, the influence is mutual, together, they influence the environment around them in some way.

 Here is a list of Eleven Common Leadership Styles and a Brief Summary of their advantages and disadvantages: